skidiot/passwords/README.md

 # passwords
-Password lists I have made and/or collected
+Password lists I have made and/or collected.
 All from various sources.
-Enjoy
+Enjoy!